jwd2a/justindav.is/_posts/2017/2017-06-07-great-products-need-great-devops.md

 Not only can we ship any part of the application from Slack, but we can also ask for the `shipstats`, which keeps a friendly competition amongst who's shipping to production more often.
 Ingrained in the culture is a drive to get things out the door, and we use the bot to help cultivate that.
 - *Smaller, independent components*: Our codebase is broken into 5 discreet services: `www` (the website), `api` (the API that serves as the backend entry point), `app` (the Angular frontend), `admin` (the admin side of the api) and `assets` (CSS, images, etc).
 This allows us to ship from smaller components, instead of needing to test and ship the entire thing every time.

+TBH, we haven't yet gotten to putting together a continuous integration pipeline, but that's in the works.
+Always improving.

 Putting this framework and architecture together took maybe a week and a half or so, very part-time.
 It's not about being overly sophisticated, it's about architecting and engineering things to make sure you can get code off your laptop and into the world as quickly as possible.